An email popped up in my inbox from a single sender requesting a favor.

 Later that day I met with that same person, face to face, with no one else around.
-And out of this person’s mouth came, “We will pull a report.”
+And out of her mouth came, “We will pull a report.”

 I politely let them finish their thought before asking, “Who is pulling the report?”

 We will?
-Does this mean I have to sit there while this person mundanely types at their keyboard creating some godforsaken pivot table because they have codependency issues?
+Does this mean I have to sit there while she mundanely types at her keyboard creating some godforsaken pivot table because she has codependency issues?

-Or is this their pompous way of asking me to pull the report because they are a direct descendant of the Earl of Downton Abbey and, therefore, entitled to use the royal ‘we’?
+Or is this her pompous way of asking me to pull the report because they are a direct descendant of the Earl of Downton Abbey and, therefore, entitled to use the royal ‘we’?

 Then I thought that perhaps this could be a more serious issue.
-One that involved the health and well-being of this person.
+One that might involve her health.

-A few weeks ago I learned all about dermoid cysts, not from watching some horrifying Discovery Channel program, but from my niece who had one silently growing inside of her.
+A few weeks ago I learned all about dermoid cysts not from watching some horrifying Discovery Channel program, but from a friend who had one silently growing inside of her.
 Like something out of the mind of Sir Ridley Scott, this thing was big and gross and had hair.